What is HPV? (Human Papillomavirus)

 How is cervical cancer and HPV related?

-Certain types of HPV can lead to alterations in the cells of your cervix, a condition known as cervical dysplasia.
-The cervix is the passage that connects your vagina and uterus.
-If not treated, cervical dysplasia can sometimes progress to cervical cancer.
+• Certain types of HPV can lead to changes in the cells of your cervix.
+The cervix is the passage between your vagina and uterus.
+If left untreated, this condition, known as cervical dysplasia, can potentially progress into cervical cancer.
+If not treated, this condition called cervical dysplasia can sometimes develop into cervical cancer.

-It’s crucial to have regular Pap tests to screen for cervical cancer.
-However, it’s also vital to understand that having HPV or cervical dysplasia doesn’t necessarily mean you’ll develop cancer.
+• It’s crucial to have regular Pap tests to screen for cervical cancer.
+Having HPV or cervical dysplasia doesn’t always lead to cancer, but it’s important to know and remember this.

 • HPV can be contracted by anyone.
 No matter gender, Age, or Sexual Orientation.